 Of course the most effective way to transform the look of your bathroom is to rip the existing wall covering and flooring off and replace them.
 Stone can be an excellent choice for your walls and floor; creating a sophisticated yet friendly look that leaves you feeling comfortable and relaxed.

 In order to achieve many of the other ideas on this list you’ll need to re-do the walls anyway; you may as well do them properly!
 Looking for more ideas on how to update your bathroom?
-Why not check out my bathroom refresh wish list and tips on creating the perfect family bathroom.
+Why not check these low cost ideas for a bathroom refresh and tips on creating the perfect family bathroom.

 Cover picture credit: Bathroom Takeaway, Brooklyn Bathroom Suite with Yang Freestanding Bath